Khubaib8281/roman-urdu-sentiment-xlm-r/README.md

 ### Downstream Use

-- Can be used as a feature extractor for multi-task NLP pipelines.
+- Feature extraction for multi-task NLP pipelines.
-- Can be adapted to other Roman Urdu classification tasks with further fine-tuning.
+- Adaptable for other Roman Urdu classification tasks with additional fine-tuning.

 ### Out-of-Scope Use

-- Not suitable for fully understanding Urdu script (non-Roman Urdu) without transliteration.
+- Not suitable for native Urdu script without transliteration.
-- Not intended for detecting sarcasm, irony, or extremely domain-specific slang beyond the training data.
+- Not intended for detecting sarcasm, irony, or extremely domain-specific slang unseen during training.

----

 ## Bias, Risks, and Limitations

-- The model may inherit biases from the training data, including slang, offensive terms, and informal language.
+- May inherit biases from training data, including slang, offensive terms, and informal language.
-- Accuracy may drop for **extremely rare or new Roman Urdu slang** not seen during training.
+- Accuracy may drop on rare, new, or unseen Roman Urdu slang.
-- May misclassify mixed-script or heavily non-standard text.
+- May misclassify heavily code-mixed or non-standard text.

-### Recommendations
+## Recommendations

-- Users should always validate predictions in critical applications.
+- Validate predictions in critical applications.
-- Consider retraining or augmenting with additional domain-specific data for specialized use-cases.
+- Consider additional fine-tuning for domain-specific use cases.

 ## How to Get Started with the Model

-### Quick Start
+## Quick Start
 ```python
 from transformers import pipeline